Columbus Felony Theft Attorney

 Felony Theft in Ohio Penalties

 A theft becomes a felony theft when the crime committed is not just a petty misdemeanor or a misdemeanor.
-Generally, in a state of Ohio, if the property stolen amounts to more than $1000, it is considered to be a felony theft.
+Generally, in Ohio, if the property stolen amounts to more than $1000, it is considered a felony theft.
 Sometimes a felony theft may also occur even if the amount is less than $1000, depending on the circumstances.

 An example of a 5th-degree felony theft would be stealing a credit card or a vehicle.
 The state may assign harsher punishments if the stolen property is dangerous, like a firearm, or a drug.
 It is a 4th-degree felony if you are caught stealing drugs.
 If the value of the property stolen exceeds $1.5 million, then it is considered to be a felony of the 1st degree.
 2 3 4